 Blink Charging to present at Citi's 2023 Global Industrial Tech and Mobility Conference

-/EIN News/ -- Miami Beach, FL, Feb.
+Miami Beach, FL, Feb.
 17, 2023 (GLOBE NEWSWIRE) -- Blink Charging Co.
-(Nasdaq: BLNK, BLNKW) (“Blink” or the “Company”), a leading manufacturer, owner, operator, and provider of electric vehicle (EV) charging equipment and services, today announced that Brendan Jones, President, will present at Citi's 2023 Global Industrial Tech and Mobility Conference at 10:30 a.m.
+BLNK BLNKW))) ("Blink" or the "Company"), a leading manufacturer, owner, operator, and provider of electric vehicle (EV) charging equipment and services, today announced that Brendan Jones, President, will present at Citi's 2023 Global Industrial Tech and Mobility Conference at 10:30 a.m.
 ET on Thursday, February 23, 2023.
 The Company will also be available throughout the day for one-on-one meetings.

 Interested investors may access the virtual presentation at: